What Happens When You Get a Domestic Violence Charge?

 Before you decide to plea to a domestic violence charge or decide to represent yourself in your case, be aware that there are unexpected consequences that come along with a conviction.
 These collateral consequences can affect where you live, where you work and what you can and cannot do.
-You should know all of the consequences before you make decisions about how to move forward with a domestic violence charge.
+You should know all of the consequences before you make decisions about how to move forward with a violent crime charge.

 Where You Live